brosand/qiskit-dynamics/paper.md

 design, and support for Astropy functionality in `Gala` will enable exciting scientific explorations of forthcoming data releases from the *Gaia* mission -->
 <!-- [@gaia] by students and experts alike. -->
+# Comparison with other tools

+In the quantum computing space, there are a number of tools for simulating quantum dynamics.
+Many researchers use their own home-grown tools, but the most widely used platform is QuTiP.
+According to their website, "QuTiP aims to provide user-friendly and efficient numerical simulations of a wide variety of Hamiltonians."
+QuTiP is a powerful and important tool in the quantum computing research community, and Qiskit Dynamics is not intended as a universal replacement for QuTiP.
+The core of Qiskit Dynamics is its usage of JAX, a library built by Google for making python functions automatically differentiable and capable of running on GPUs.
+Using Jax, Qiskit Dynamics enables users to obtain massive speedups on dynamics simulations, by utilizing GPUs.
+In addition, Qiskit Dynamics allows for easy implementation of certain Quantum Computing transformations, namely the Rotating Frame Transformation and the Rotating Wave Approximation, which can both be implemented in one line.
+Due to the completely differentiable nature of Qiskit Dynamics, transformations like these are easily implemented, whereas in a tool such as qutip these transformations must be done manually by the user, who must model the transformation themself.

 # Mathematics